cyberlaboratories/cyberhubs/README.md

     * The directory  `access` under `multiuser/`that will contain the `blist` and `wlist` files if needed, the `multiuser/access/README.md`
     * If the `wlist`, `blist` and the whitelist environment variable in `scripts/jupyterhub-config-script.sh` are empty, then all the github users are allowed to log in.
     * If the `wlist` and/or the whitelist environment variable is not empty, then only the whitelisted users will be allowed to log in.
     * The black list wins all the time: any user from the black list is denied access no matter what.
+### Important Note Regarding Whitelisting and Blacklisting
+* Any time the whiltelist or blacklist users have changed, the singleuser page _must_ be reloaded _not_ by simply refreshing the page, rather by clicking on the logo of the particular _astrohub_ _singleuser_ found in the upper left corner of the screen.
+* Another method is to re-visit the native URL of the _singleuser_ host.The reason this is necessary is because the request for authentification must be re-made.
+When the URL of the page is simply refreshed, it does not re-submit this request, and so the whitelist and blacklist changes will not be made or seen.

 ### Configure SSL keys/certificates
 * A valid SSL key/certificate must be available to properly connect, see `README` in `corehub/multiuser/SSL`

 ### Deploying the pre-built docker images
 * Before this step, the environment variables should be properly configured as outlined in the above step.
-Once the environment variables have been set, the next step is to deploy the existing _singleuser_ corehub image from DockerHub.
+Once the environment variables have been set, the next step is to deploy the existing singleuser corehub image from DockerHub.
 ```
 docker pull cyberhubs/corehub
 ```
-Once the once the _singleuser_ image has been deployed, the _multiuser_ image can also be run by
+* Once the once the singleuser image has been deployed, the multiuser image can also be run by

 ```
 docker-compose up
 ```

-### Building the docker images (not recommended)
+### Building the docker images from scratch (not recommended)
 * Build the _singleuser_ and the _multiuser_ docker images; go to `cyberhubs/singleuser` and build image
 ```
 make build
 ```
-Before building the _multiuser_ image, you *must* change the `docker-compose.yml` file in `cyberhubs/multiuser` to be used in _build_ mode and not _pull_ mode.
-This difference is commented in the `docker-compose.yml` file.
+Before building the _multiuser_ image you _must_ change the `docker-compose.yml` file in `cyberhubs/multiuser` to be used in _build_ mode and not _pull_ mode.
+This difference is documented within the `docker-compose.yml` file.
 Regular comments are denoted with `#:` where as comments to edit are denoted with just a `#`.
 Specific instructions are outline in the file itself, read carefully!

 After `docker-compose.yml` is changed, build the _multiuser_ image with
 ```
 docker-compose build
 ```
-Note that this does not start the start the _multiuser_, so follow up with
+Note that this does not start the _multiuser_, so follow up with
 ```
 docker-compose up
 ```
-This will start your multiuser docker-environment.
-For more commands, such as bringing down your docker environment, see the `corehub/dockerfiles/multiuser/README`.
+This will start your _multiuser_ docker-environment.
+For more commands, such as bringing down your docker environment, see the `corehub/dockerfiles/multiuser/README.md` file.

 ## Maintencance
 ### Prune unused images